testcontainers/workshop/step-8-edge-cases.md

     });

     assertThat(thrown)
-      .isInstanceOf(RedisSystemException.class)
-      .hasMessageContaining("overflow");
+      .isInstanceOf(MaxRatingsAddedException.class);
 }
 ```

-The next step would be to improve the actual repository code to validate the arguments before passing them to Redis,
-which we leave as the exercise for the reader.
+The final exercise is now to adapt the implementation of `RatingsRepository.add()` accordingly, to make the test pass.